Image

 Information on charging stations and home charging for single family residences is available here.

 • Most electric vehicles have charging timers that control when charging starts.
 Almost all charging at home can be done overnight.
 The timers have an override switch that allows them to begin charging immediately.
-The technology for managing electrical consumption in MURBs is advancing rapidly and the ideal long-term solution will be to use such systems to allocate electrical resources to household uses during the day and to EV charging at night when household demand on the electrical grid and on the individual MURB infrastructure is very low.
-The idea is to avoid requiring a power entrance for the MURB that is very much larger than is required at present.
+The technology for managing electrical consumption in MURBs is advancing rapidly and the ideal long-term solution is to use such systems to allocate electrical resources to household uses during the day and to EV charging at night when household demand on the electrical grid and the MURB electrical infrastructure is very low.
+The idea is to avoid a very expensive increase in the size of the MURB's power entrance to accommodate EV charging during peak electrical demand for household uses.

-Those management systems are expected to be able to allocate power to individual EV charging circuits on a shared basis if there is not sufficient power available for all the EVs to charge at once.
+Those power management systems allocate power to individual EV charging circuits on a shared basis if there is not sufficient power available for all the EVs to charge at once.
 Although vehicles can charge using an ordinary 120V outlet, this can take most of the day.
 Vehicle charging systems typically use 240V outlets on 40 amp electrical circuits that can recharge average daily consumption in about 1.5 hours.
 If each vehicle requires 1.5 hours to charge, the management system could charge four vehicles from midnight to 6 am on 40 amps of available supply.

-• In the short term, when charging is only required for a small number of electric vehicles, the most economical strategy is to assign them parking spaces as close to an electrical panel as possible and supply each with its own 40 amp circuit.
+• If charging is only required for a couple of EVs, the most economical strategy is to assign them parking spaces as close to an electrical panel as possible and supply each with its own 40 amp circuit.
+The cost of both installation of the circuit and purchase of the charging station that plugs into it are eligible for the 50% government incentive (See BC Government Incentives below).
+The MURB must apply for the incentives even if some or all of the cost was paid by the EV owner.

 • ImageA number of charging station accessories are available including a simple lock placed through a hole in the charging connector button.
 This prevents the charger from being connected to the vehicle.
 There are also mounting pedestals available for situations where there is no wall nearby on which to mount the charging station.